eugenca/eugenca.github.io/_posts/2024-03-09-C#_string_to_native_funtion.md

     return (context.p1 * context.p3 / context.p2) + (     (9 * 2) % 8     )
 }
 ```

 You can try it online: [Click](https://eugenca.github.io/2024/03/08/Runge-Kutta-wasm-app.html)

+P.S.
+Actually, in wasm application I don't know clearly how Expression objects are compiled into method, and performance is different between desktop application and web one.
+It would be topic of my further investigation, and if you know something about it - welcome to comments!